Blog General

 How to Calculate Customer Retention Rate [Calculator]

 Calculating retention rate is essential for understanding how well you keep customers over time.
-This blog breaks down the retention rate formula, provides a handy calculator to simplify the process, and shares actionable insights to help you improve your customer retention strategies.
+This blog breaks down the formula, provides a handy retention rate calculator to simplify the process, and shares actionable insights to help you improve your customer retention strategies.

 You’ve successfully brought in a new customer and they’ve made a purchase.
 Now’s the time to shift focus to acquiring the next customer, right?
 Not so fast.